lkbarker/phr_hepatitis_surveillance_supplement/readme.md

 This section contains info [useful for organization](https://github.com/cdcent/enterprise_practices).

-* Point of contact: SRRG
+* Point of contact: Surveillance Team
-* Organizational unit: EOC/SRRG
+* Organizational unit: CDC NCHHSTP Division of Viral Hepatitis
 * Related projects: N/A
-* Related investments: COVID-19 Response
+* Related investments: N/A
 * Governance status: Under design
-* Program official: Brian Lee
+* Program official: Nicola Thompson, PhD, Surveillance Team Lead

 The participants of this project are required to adhere to [our code of conduct](https://github.com/CDCgov/template/blob/master/code-of-conduct.md).
 Although the contents of this project are available under the [Apache Software License](https://github.com/cdcent/enterprise_practices/blob/master/LICENSE) distribution is restricted to only appropriate CDC staff due to cybersecurity regulations.
 Unless otherwise noted, all contributions to this project are accepted by the contributor as containing unlimited data usage rights by CDC and under the same license of the project.